Free Printable: Low Carb & Keto Food List

 - Stir the gelatin mixture back into the pot of soup.

-TIP: If you freeze your low carb stew in a bag, lay it flat in the freezer.
-Once it’s solid, you can store it vertically for easier access.
+TIP: If you freeze low carb stew in a bag, lay it flat in the freezer.

 What To Serve With Keto Beef Stew

 This beef stew keto recipe is a meal-in-a-bowl, but if you’d like a veggie or bread side to go along with it, I’ve got you covered!
-Here are a few keto low carb side dishes to try:
+Here are a few keto side dishes to try:

 - Vegetable Peeler – A veggie peeler makes the vegetable prep for this low carb beef stew recipe easy!